What Baku GLS are doing to get ready for Brexit

-Our application for AEO (Approved Economic Operator) status is underway.
+We have been awarded the prestigious AEO (Approved Economic Operator) status.
 This ‘Trusted Trader’ standard will show authorities in the UK and the EU that we have met the highest safety, security, systems and compliance standards in the industry.
 Our research has shown us that AEO status offers the best possible chances of seamless border transitions post-Brexit.
+Find out more here.

 Temporary Storage Facility Status

 We can now offer Temporary Storage Facility services to our clients.
 Our approved Temporary Storage Facility status means we can hold third country and non-EU goods, not yet cleared by customs, in our Rosslare warehouse for up to 90 days.

 We have been approved for both Authorised Consignor status and Authorised Consignee status, which should reduce our fleet’s exposure to customs delays post-Brexit.
 As Authorised Consignors and Consignees, we can send and receive customs-controlled goods without presenting each item to the customs office directly, and our customs paperwork can be submitted electronically through the Government’s New Computerised Transit System (NCTS).

 We’ve invested in our people so that we’re ready for whatever Brexit might throw at us.
 We’ve hired extra staff to handle the increased workload we’re expecting in the period immediately following Brexit Day, and we’re training our staff in the latest customs procedures.
 5 members of the Baku GLS team are now fully trained in Skillnet Ireland’s “Clear Customs” programme.

 Every part of our current operational framework, whether that’s import/export transaction logging, route planning or storage administration, is being reviewed and upgraded in preparation for Brexit.
 Our transport management software and logging systems is being upgraded in readiness for 2019.